 - Good sportsmanship and professionalism are expected.

-We look forward to seeing you and your students on January 13th and 14th!
+We look forward to seeing you and your students on January 13th!